 Kleypas’ stories dive into some darker storylines like illnesses, larger scandals, and the pangs of grief, but as all brilliant romance novels, the happy endings showcase the beauty of healing that’s found in love.

 As orphans, the Hathaways mainly have each other to take care of and some of the most tender moments throughout the books are the scenes between the family.
 The way they love one another is stunning, and their loyalty to each other is just beautiful.

 The Hathaways, much like the Wallflowers are full of tropes galore—hurt/comfort, mutual pining, enemies to lovers, mistaken identities, forced marriages, fights and makeups, you name it.
 They’re as good as it gets and Kleypas is a wordsmith in all the right areas.

-And who knows, I might just have some more analyses up my sleeves about my favorite pairs, too.
 The Ravenels are great as well, but if we have to choose favorites, I’m going with these two.
 And if you’ve yet to read them, trust us, get on them stat then let’s chat.